Nongtajkrub/My-Own-Cpp-Json-Library/README.md

 Internally, this function simply uses std::stoi for the conversion.

-### The convertTypeArrayInt function adn The convertTypeArrayString function
+### The convertTypeArrayInt function and The convertTypeArrayString function
 ```cpp
 int main()
 {